 A High Court of Justice is instituted.
-The High Court of Justice is composed of Deputies that the National Assembly elects after each general renewal as well as the magistrates designated by the President of the Supreme Court.
+The High Court of Justice is composed of Deputies that the National Assembly elects after each general renewal as well as the magistrates designated by the President of the Court of Cassation.
 It elects its President from among its members.